Singer Corporation: Singer buildings

 At their Clydebank factory, Singer built a 200 ft clock tower, which stood over the central wing and had the reputation of being the largest four-faced clock in the world.
 Each face weighed five tons, and it took four men fifteen minutes twice a week to keep it wound.
-The tower was demolished in 1963,17 years before the factory closed in 1980 and is now the site of Clydebank Business Park.
-Singer railway station, built to serve the factory, is only one of two railway stations in the UK, named after a factory, and is still in operation today.
+The tower was demolished in 1963, and the factory itself was closed in 1980.
+Singer railway station, built to serve the factory, is only one of two railway stations in the UK named after a factory, and is still in operation today.

 The famous Singer House, designed by architect Pavel Suzor, was built in 1902–1904 at Nevsky Prospekt in Saint Petersburg as headquarters of the Russian branch of the company.
-This modern style building (situated just opposite the Kazan Cathedral) is officially recognized as an object of Russian historical-cultural heritage.
+This modern style building (situated just opposite the Kazan Cathedral) is officially recognised as an object of Russian historical-cultural heritage.